-- Clearly record learners' strengths, needs and concerns. - List the interventions, adjustments and strategies that are being put into place to meet their needs. - It should be produced with the class teacher, parents/Carers, learner and SENCo. - The passport should form part of the plan. - Over consecutive reviews the plan should be changed.
-More specialist advice may be needed. - The plan should have the flowing sections; - 1) All about me - 2) People who support me - 3) Planning to meet my needs- my skills, strengths and my concerns, and those of my parents/carers, teachers.

-- 4) My special educational needs (including health and social care needs related to SEND) - 5) My outcomes - 6) Review- after a while, how is it working?
+- Clearly record learners' strengths, needs and concerns. - List the interventions, adjustments and strategies that are being put into place to meet their needs. - It should be produced with the class teacher, parents/Carers, learner and SENCo. - The passport should form part of the plan. - The SEN Support Plan is based on APDR Model. - Over consecutive reviews the plan should be changed.
+More specialist advice may be needed. - The plan should have the flowing sections; - 1) All about me - 2) People who support me - 3) Planning to meet my needs- my skills, and strengths and my concerns, and those of my parents/carers, teachers. - 4) My special educational needs (including health and social care needs related to SEND) - 5) My outcomes - 6) Review- after a while, how is it working?

-At this stage consider the following in the cycles;
+At this stage consider the following in the cycles: